mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 What Happens At Login Of Subsequently Created Users?
 <br>
 <br>
-Subsequent users will get Cinnamenu as default as they were created after we copied 11_cinnamon.gschema.override into /usr/share/glib-2.0/schemas and ran: glib-compile-schemas /usr/share/glib-2.0/schemas/
+Subsequent users will get Cinnamenu as default as they were created after we copied 11_cinnamon.gschema.override into /usr/share/glib-2.0/schemas and ran: glib-compile-schemas /usr/share/glib-2.0/schemas/<br>
+They will also be logged out once, only, and never again after ~/.config/firstlogincomplete_DONOTDelete is created.
 <br>
 <br>
 <br>